akanksha744/She-Her/README.md

-She/Her is a responsive website that is dedicated to celebrate women strength.
+She/Her is a responsive website with hamburger menu created using html,css and javascript which is basically about women strength and empowerment.